Product documentation

 Standard Microsoft Dynamics 365 for Finance and Operations in a WHS enabled warehouse does not work well with the most simple version of kitting, i.e. through a BOM journal.
 The main problem is that the locations can not be defaulted, and therefor it is not possible to post the journal in one go.
 After creation of the BOM journal in the form Report as finished, the user has to open a different form Bills of materials journals, find the right journal and enter the location for all components in the journal lines, and post the journal

-In Advanced Warehouse Management , on the warehouse, a default BOM journal location can be set.
+In Warehouse Management , on the warehouse, a default BOM journal location can be set.
 Through the Report as finished form, enter an item and a warehouse and a quantity, and press OK.

 The default location on the kit header and kit lines is retrieved automatically.